City : Work Experience Restaurant : About Work Experience

 If you’re Unemployed:

-This type of experience is likely to last longer, anywhere up to 8 weeks and is closer to a 25/30 week placement.
-It is an opportunity to learn new practical skills and help you up a step on the career ladder.
+Going in to work experience outside of school - or when you're older - the experience is likely to last longer (usually about 12 weeks) and is an opportunity to learn new practical skills which can help you up a step on the career ladder.

 Will it affect my benefits?